input-output-hk/scrypto/README.md

 Scrypto supports following authenticated data structures:

-- Skip list
 - Treap
-- AVL tree
+- AVL+ tree

-According our tests for dynamic data AVL tree outperform other structures http://eprint.iacr.org/2016/994.
+According our tests for dynamic data AVL+ trees performs better, see http://eprint.iacr.org/2016/994.
+The implementation of AVL+ trees with batching compression can be found in the `scorex.crypto.authds.avltree.batch` package.
+For usage scenarios, see benchmarks in the [dedicated repository](https://github.com/input-output-hk/scrypto-benchmarks).

 # Tests